pywbem/pywbemtools/docs/pywbemcli/commands.rst

-The ``instance shrub`` command executes a set of requests to get the association relationships for a non-association CIM instance defined by INSTANCENAME in a namespace and displays the result either as tree in ascii or as a table showing the roles, reference classes, associated classes and associated instances for the input instance.
+The ``instance shrub`` command executes a set of requests to get the association relationships for a non-association CIM instance defined by INSTANCENAME in a namespace and displays the result either as tree in ASCII or as a table showing the roles, reference classes, associated classes and associated instances for the input instance.